AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/workfront-for-g-suite/update-a-workfront-object-in-gsuite.md

 feature: Workfront Integrations and Apps
 exl-id: 8e3edfb6-6822-4970-aa59-5fe5ee97d3b2
 ---
-# Update an [!DNL Adobe Workfront] object from G Suite
+# Update an [!DNL Adobe Workfront] object from [!DNL G Suite]

-Without leaving G Suite, you can post a new update or a reply to an existing update on a [!DNL Adobe Workfront] object.
+Without leaving [!DNL G Suite], you can post a new update or a reply to an existing update on a [!DNL Adobe Workfront] object.

 ## Access requirements